bdbeau21/bdbeau21/README.md

 - 👋 Hi, I’m @bdbeau21, or Brett Beaulieu
-- 👀 I’m interested in Computer Science looking for a full time software position starting in May 2023.
+- 👀 I’m interested in Computer Science and I currently work at Raytheon.
-- 🌱 I’m currently studying Computer Science with a concentration in Data Science and a minor in Mathematics at the University of Massachusetts Lowell
+- 🌱 I have a Bachelors of Science Degree in Computer Science with a concentration in Data Science and a minor in Mathematics at the University of Massachusetts Lowell
-- 📫 You can reach out to me by email Brett_Beaulieu@student.uml.edu
+- 📫 You can reach out to me by email bdbeau213@gmail.com

 <!---
 bdbeau21/bdbeau21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.